 \subsection{Data Security and Privacy}

 HDT environments may suffer from various security threats.
-Data security and privacy are important aspects of HDT implementations that require careful considerations \cite{358}.
-Next, we discuss the main requirements of HDT from data security and privacy perspectives. \begin{enumerate} [-] \item \emph{Confidentiality:} It implies that both obtained health data and information, transmitted among users, are only accessible by authorized end-users, and is usually achieved through the use of encryption and decryption algorithms. \item \emph{Data access control:} It defines a privacy policy intending to prevent unauthorized access to user information.
+Data security and privacy are important aspects of HDT implementations that require careful considerations \cite{507, 508}.
+Next, we discuss the main requirements of HDT from data security and privacy perspectives. \begin{enumerate}[-] \item \emph{Confidentiality:} It implies that both obtained health data and information, transmitted among PTs and VTs, are only accessible by authorized end-users, and is usually achieved through the use of encryption and decryption algorithms. \item \emph{Data access control:} It defines a privacy policy intending to prevent unauthorized access to user information.
 Data access mechanisms are often set up with different access rights. \item \emph{Data integrity: } It requires that data accuracy (i.e., correctness and consistency) throughout the whole transmission process (e.g, data sharing) cannot be changed by unauthorized users. \item \emph{Data authentication:} It ensures proper authentications of participating users.
-In the absence of a reliable data authentication scheme, a malicious user may appear to be legitimate, thereby exchanging false and misleading data in the system. \end{enumerate} Hereafter, we particularly survey some cutting-edge technologies for protecting security and privacy of HDT.
+In the absence of a reliable data authentication scheme, a malicious user may appear to be legitimate, thereby exchanging false and misleading data in the system. \end{enumerate}